nidhirana20/docker-ml-app/README.md

 ### Create Project Directory
 -Open a terminal or command prompt.
-=Create a directory for the project and navigate into it
+-Create a directory for the project and navigate into it
     mkdir ml-app
     cd ml-app

 ### Create a Docker file
-- Step 1 In VS Code. open the project directory ('ml-app') -Step 2 Create a new file named 'Dockerfile' using the below content
+- Step 1 In VS Code. open the project directory ('ml-app')
+- Step 2 Create a new file named 'Dockerfile' using the below content

 # Use an official Python runtime as a parent image
     FROM python:3.9-slim
-# Set the working directory
+    ## Set the working directory
     WORKDIR /usr/src/app
-# Copy the current directory contents into the container at /usr/src/app
+    ## Copy the current directory contents into the container at /usr/src/app
     FROM python:3.9-slim

-# Set the working directory
+    ## Set the working directory
     WORKDIR /usr/src/app

-# Copy the current directory contents into the container at /usr/src/app
+    ## Copy the current directory contents into the container at /usr/src/app
     COPY . /usr/src/app

-# Install any needed packages specified in requirements.txt
+    ## Install any needed packages specified in requirements.txt
     RUN pip install --no-cache-dir -r requirements.txt

-# Make port 80 available to the world outside this container
+    ## Make port 80 available to the world outside this container
     EXPOSE 80

-# Run app.py when the container launches
+    ## Run app.py when the container launches
     CMD ["python", "app.py"]

 ### Create another file, name it 'requirementts.text'
 - Add the following dependencies